The Highlanders (Doctor Who): Plot

-The Doctor adopts the guises of both a kitchen maid and a German man, and uses these identities to move about freely.
-He is reunited with Polly, Kirsty and Ben, who has swum to safety.
-The Doctor returns to Grey with a concocted story about Stewart, claiming to know his whereabouts.
-He identifies Stewart as Jamie.
-The ruse works, distracting Grey and Trask while Polly and Kirsty free the Jacobite prisoners and supply them with weapons for an uprising.
-When Grey and Trask check on Jamie, they are captured by the freed prisoners and a revolt begins.
-Trask flees, is wounded and thrown overboard.
-Willie Mackay takes control of Annabelle and plans to sail her to freedom in France, accepting Perkins as a volunteer for this journey along with Kirsty and Colin.
+The Doctor reunites with Polly, Kirsty and Ben, who has swum to safety.
+The group returns to Annabelle, the Doctor lying to Grey that Jamie is Stewart.
+While Grey and Trask are distracted, Polly and Kirsty free the Jacobite prisoners and supply them with weapons for an uprising.
+When Grey and Trask check on Jamie, they are captured by the freed prisoners and a revolt begins; Trask is thrown overboard.
+Willie takes control of Annabelle and sails to France, taking Kirsty and Colin.

-The Doctor, Ben and Polly return to the town, using Grey as a hostage to ensure their freedom of movement, and are joined by Jamie, who has decided to stay and help them find the TARDIS.
-The party loses Grey but finds ffinch, whom they forcibly use to help them return to Culloden.
-Grey reaches the cottage where he first met the Doctor, and brings with him a patrol of soldiers. ffinch arrests Grey for the transportation scheme, as he has lost the paperwork thanks to the Doctor and is unable to prove the legality of his plans.
-Thanked by a kiss from Polly, ffinch departs.
-The Doctor, Ben and Polly return to the TARDIS and invite their new friend, Jamie McCrimmon, on board.
-He nervously accepts.
+The Doctor, Ben, Polly and Jamie return to the town, using Grey as a hostage to ensure their freedom of movement to find the TARDIS.
+The party loses Grey but finds ffinch, whom they force to help them return to Culloden. ffinch arrests Grey for the transportation scheme, as he has lost the paperwork thanks to the Doctor and is unable to prove the legality of his plans.
+The Doctor, Ben and Polly return to the TARDIS and invite Jamie on board.